uxlfoundation/foundation/doc/uxl-foundation-charter.rst

 data transfer can help to accelerate the software.
 The project is integrated with PyTorch and Horovod
-Currently the project only lists Intel CPUs and GPU processors as targets, but there is potential for the project to be used with Arm and RISC-V targets.
+Currently the project only lists Intel CPUs and GPU processors as targets, but there is potential for the project to be used with other targets.
 Contributions to bring more processor targets to oneCCL and resources for public build and CI infrastructure are required.